 Application and Interview Process

-The 5th Year Early/Middle College Program application will be available online.
+The 5th Year Early/Middle College Program application will be available online on December 11, 2019.

 Counselors will be responsible for completing an academic progress sheet as well as following up with students who submit an application.